auth0/docs/articles/sso/current/index.md

 Single Sign On works with Social Identity Providers given the following conditions:

-1. You need to enable "Use Auth0 instead of the IdP to do Single Sign On" when configuring the Client
+1. You need to enable **Use Auth0 instead of the IdP to do Single Sign On** when configuring the Client
-2. Your social connection can not be using the developer keys.
+1. Your social connection can not be using the developer keys.
 You will need to register an app in the relevant social provider and then use that Client ID and Client Secret when configuring the connection.
 You can read more about the [caveats of using the Auth0 developer keys](/connections/social/devkeys#caveats).